naren-sriram/planning_takehome_cpp_/SOLUTION.md

 3. **Parallel Processing**: The outbound and inbound searches are independent and could be parallelized.
 Additionally, multiple orders could be processed in parallel if thread-safe data structures are used.

 4. **Profile Storage Overhead**: Storing complete risk profiles for all step counts (0-110) may be overkill if only a subset of step counts are feasible.
 Sparse storage could reduce memory usage.

+5. **Multi-Objective Optimization**: If path length is equally important as density, the algorithm could be extended to compute a Pareto frontier of solutions, trading off density versus path length.
+This would allow selecting solutions based on application-specific preferences.

+6. **Trajectory Smoothness**: To penalize sharp turns and improve flight smoothness, a cost term based on trajectory curvature could be added: `C_smooth = Σ |dθ/dt|`, where `θ` is the heading angle.
+This would favor smoother paths with gradual direction changes.

 **Limitations**: